D1ang/DIGIdesigner/README.md

 When the webpage is visited on larger screens the shirt sample wil be shown on the right side.
 This will be placed on the bottom on smaller screens.

+A png file is provided named "dukes.png" in the assets/img folder to test the upload feauture.

 The tool has been bug tested by customers and employees the choise for not using Jasmine has been made.
-Jasmine is not easy to understand and won't give the understandable feedback that a end-user can give.
+Jasmine is not easy to understand and won't give the understandable feedback that an end-user can provide.

 ## Bugs: